cjus/node-neo4j-presentation/presentation/teleprompt.md

 This would have been an invaluable resource when I first embarked on Neo several years ago.

-Back then, setting up Neo4j involved working with the correct version of the Java JVM and tweaking operating system file handle limits.
+Back then, setting up Neo4j involved working with the correct version of the Java JVM and tweaking operating system file handle handles.

-For beginners, those days are thankfully over.

 ^ If you'd rather have a local instance of Neo4j running on your laptop you can [download and install] a free copy of Neo.